Keep-Current/Engine/README.md

 In this project, we aspire to create a platform for students, researchers, professionals and enthusiasts to discover news on relevant topics.
 The users are encouraged to constantly give a feedback on the suggestions, in order to adapt and personalize future results.

-We aspire to create an automated system that scans the web, through a list of trusted sources, classify and categorize the documents it finds, and match them to the different users, according to their interest.
+The goal is to create an automated system that scans the web, through a list of trusted sources, classify and categorize the documents it finds, and match them to the different users, according to their interest.
 It then presents it as a timely summarized digest to the user, whether by email or within a site.

+## Who are we?

 This project intends to be a shared work of *Vienna Data Science Cafe* Meet-Up members, with the purpose, beside the obvious result, to also be used as a learning platform, while advancing the Natural Language Processing / Machine Learning field by exploring, comparing and hacking different models.